 Traditional and Roth IRAs

 Individual Retirement Accounts (IRAs) are federally regulated savings accounts designed to help you save for retirement.
 When you get your IRA at Financial Plus, it is insured by the National Credit Union Administration, a U.S. Government agency.
-That means, your hard earned dollars are going to be there when you need them - guaranteed.
+That means, your hard-earned dollars are going to be there when you need them - guaranteed.
+Financial Plus offers both Traditional IRA accounts and Roth IRA accounts, so you can choose what will be best for you and your financial plans.
+Our experts will help you decide which plan will benefit you the most in the future.

 At Financial Plus you can choose from a Traditional or Roth IRA: